 Immediate and Transitional Accommodation

-Any single person in a 2-bedroom unit will be expected to share with another person of the same sex.
+Any single person will be expected to share with another person.
 If your children live with you, you are not expected to share a unit.

 Every bedroom in all our properties is lockable and your housemate will not have access to your bedroom.
 It is expected that you will share a kitchen, bathroom and living area and follow the household rules.